packbackbooks/engineering-docs/careers/technical-engineer.md

 * Evaluate and improve team processes, dynamics, and working strategies.
 * Stay updated with industry trends and recommend their adoption to ensure organizational innovation.
 * Participate in prioritization of nonfunctional requirements and technical debt on the engineering roadmap.
+* Participate in on-call rotations and serve as an escalation point for other engineers.

 ## Staff Engineer (IC 6)